trailofbits/manticore/README.md

 Then, install the Z3 Theorem Prover.
 Download the [latest release](https://github.com/Z3Prover/z3/releases/latest) for your platform and place the `z3` binary in your `$PATH`.

-> Note: The `--no-binary` flag is a workaround for a known Capstone [issue](https://github.com/aquynh/capstone/issues/445).
+> Note: The `--no-binary` flag is a workaround for a known Capstone [issue](https://github.com/aquynh/capstone/issues/445) that may occur.

 ### For developers